alexykn/sps2/BUILD_SCRIPT_DOCUMENTATION.md

   - `default` (or omit): Modern @rpath style - recommended for most packages
   - `absolute`: Use when binaries fail with "dylib not found" errors or tools don't understand @rpath
   - `skip`: Use for packages that manage their own rpaths or don't have dynamic libraries

+- **qa_pipeline**: Override automatic build system detection
+  - `auto` (or omit): Automatic detection based on build commands used
+  - `rust`: For Rust packages built with custom shell scripts instead of cargo
+  - `c`: Force full C/C++ validation pipeline for non-standard builds
+  - `go`: For Go packages built with custom commands
+  - `python`: For Python packages built with custom commands
+  - `skip`: **Only for debugging** - disables all validation and patching

 - **fix_permissions**: Only needed when installed binaries lack execute permissions (some packages like GCC)

-- The default behavior (when `post:` is omitted) applies modern rpath patching automatically
+- The default behavior (when `post:` is omitted) applies modern rpath patching and automatic QA pipeline selection

 ## Installation Section